-Lennox mini split systems are an excellent way to provide compact, yet powerful temperature control for your home.
-Some models are built for air conditioning only, while heat pump models can provide both heating and cooling.
+Lennox mini-split systems are a solid way to provide compact, yet effective temperature control for your home.
+Some models are built for air conditioning only, while heat pump models can deliver both heating and cooling.

-But no home comfort system is flawless.
-There’s always a chance your mini split could malfunction.
-To determine what happened, you’ll want to locate where the mini split error codes are displayed.
-Knowing what these codes refer to can help you kickstart mini split repair, especially if professional help is needed.
+But no piece of HVAC equipment is flawless.
+There’s always a chance your mini-split will malfunction.
+To find out what is malfunctioning, you should locate where the mini-split error codes are displayed.
+Understanding what these codes mean can help ensure fast mini-split repair, especially if professional help is necessary.

-What the error code means will ultimately depend on the specific model of your mini split system.
-You can review your manual for a guide for what each code means.
-You can also contact the HVAC pros at B&D Air Conditioning.
-Our technicians are trained to learn these codes in order to provide prompt mini split repair in Safford.
+What the error code means will ultimately rely on the specific model of your mini-split system.
+You can review your manual to find a guide for what each code means.
+You can also call the HVAC pros at B&D Air Conditioning.
+Our technicians are trained to recognize these codes in order to ensure prompt mini-split repair in Safford.
 Give us a call at 928-432-6018 to book an appointment.

-While error codes will differ from model to model, there are some codes you’ll be more likely to see.
-To identify what your error code can mean, ask yourself the following:
+While error codes can differ from model to model, there are some codes you’ll be more likely to encounter.
+To learn what your error code may mean, consider the following:

-- Is your model a mini split air conditioner or a mini split heat pump?
+Is your system a mini-split air conditioner or a mini-split heat pump?

-- Are there other signs of what malfunctioned?
-A strange noise coming from a specific component, for example.
+Are there clear signs of what is happening?
+A loud noise coming from a specific component, for example.

-Here are a handful of the more common error codes for Lennox mini splits.
+Here are a few of the more common error codes for Lennox mini-splits.

 E1 – Indoor / Outdoor Unit Communication

-In general, an E1 error code indicates that communication between the mini split system’s indoor and outdoor units has been hampered.
-It might be struggling with intermittent connection problems or have failed entirely.
-When the indoor and outdoor units can’t communicate with one another, it will be unable to properly balance indoor temperatures.
+In general, an E1 error code means that communication between the mini-split system’s indoor and outdoor units has been disrupted.
+It could be facing intermittent connection issues or have failed entirely.
+When the indoor and outdoor units can’t communicate with one another, it will be unable to adequately balance indoor temperatures.

 E5 – Voltage Protection or Temperature Sensor Error

-If you own a mini split heat pump, an E5 error could stand for a problem with the system’s voltage.
+If you own a mini-split heat pump, an E5 error may refer to a problem with the system’s voltage.
 A repair technician from B&D Air Conditioning may refer to it as overcurrent protection.
-Both unusually high or low voltage can produce this error code.
+Both unusually high or low voltage can result in this error code.

-For mini split air conditioners, this code could also indicate voltage issues.
+For mini-split air conditioners, this code could also stand for voltage issues.
 In other cases, it’s alerting you to a circuit problem with the outdoor temperature sensor.

 E6 – Indoor / Outdoor Unit Communication